 This fun half-day dog-sled tour teaches you the art of mushing and gives you the chance to drive the husky sled yourself.

-See the ice domes and drive a dog sled
+Sleep in an ice dome and drive a dog sled

-Why not combine driving a dog sled with visiting the ice domes in the Tamok valley?
+Why not combine driving a dog sled with a visit to the ice domes of the Tamok valley?
 These cool structures are remade every winter from blocks of ice.

 Go dog-sledding at Camp Tamok